 A charitable IRA rollover avoids these potential negative tax consequences.

 Have questions about charitable IRA rollovers or other giving strategies?
-Please contact us at 703.385.8888 or .
+Please contact us at 703.385.8888 or email@example.com.
 We can help you create a giving plan that will meet your charitable goals and maximize your tax savings.